-Sometimes using the microwave for just a few seconds can help separate sticky sheets, but it is tricky.
+- Sometimes using the microwave for just a few seconds can help separate sticky sheets, but it is tricky.
 If you overdo it, then the sheets will become dry and crumbly.
-Checkout my recipe instructions below.

-Traditionally, butter is used to brush the warqa (pastry leaf) layers, which makes it quite rich.
+- Traditionally, butter is used to brush the warqa (pastry leaf) layers, which makes it quite rich.
 But I tried this recipe using olive oil to brush the phyllo sheets, then drizzled some ghee on the top and baked it.
 It was quite flaky and had a rich flavor.
-But if you desire to have the full richness of the traditional version for special occasions, you may substitute some of the oil with ghee (richer flavor than butter).

 One serving of this pastilla has a substantial amount of high quality protein and a good dose of healthy fats from the olive oil.
 So you can have it with some green salad for your lunch.
-It could be part of the dinner menu with a light entree and of course any party menu too.
-I hope that you try making this famous Moroccan delicacy and enjoy!!
+It could be part of dinner menu with a light entree and of course any party menu too.

 - 2 onions medium, sliced